apoint123/ferrous-opencc/readme.md

 cargo run --bin opencc-dict-compiler -- --input assets/dictionaries/STPhrases.txt --output ./STPhrases.ocb
 ```

-This will generate an `STCharacters.ocb` file in the same directory.
+This will generate an `STPhrases.ocb` file in the same directory.

 ## Using Custom Dictionaries